List of Santa Barbara characters: Keith Timmons

 Keen on making the life of the Capwell family harder, Keith stopped at nothing to blame any of the members for possible misdeeds, even though he knew they were innocent.
 Gina suffered from temporarily blindness and fell in love with Dr. Scott Clark.
 Keith, realizing that he wanted to keep Gina for himself, told her how he felt about her and they moved in together, but Keith was eventually forced to leave Santa Barbara.

 Two years later, Keith returned to town in an attempt to win Gina back, but she was still hurt about his speedy departure from the town.
 Keith was also threatened by thugs, which made his relationship with Gina even more impossible.
-When he realized he wouldn't be able to win Gina back, Keith left town again, this time for good.
+When he realized he would not be able to win Gina back, Keith left town again, this time for good.